GreatArcStudios/TXE1.7/README.md

 @Author Eric Zhu

-Special Thanks Turk4n of CodeCall.net, Mashiko SWAI of Say font chooser, icons from <a href="http://www.visualpharm.com/must_have_icon_set/">VisualPhram</a> and TXE Math powered by LogicStuffs, with credit to <b>ProgrammingKnowledge</b> on YouTube.
+Special Thanks Turk4n of CodeCall.net, Mashiko SWAI of Say font chooser, icons from <a href="http://www.visualpharm.com/must_have_icon_set/">VisualPhram</a> and TXE Math powered by LogicStuffs, with credit to ProgrammingKnowledge on YouTube.

 TXE-1.7-Src